ALSO NEW: my latest work, As It Is When It Was, is out!

 ,

-A side effect of this has resulted in myself working in a variety of communities of varied themes, from weather to gaming to politics to many other things in between.
+A side effect of this has resulted in me working in a variety of communities with an array of themes, from weather to gaming to politics to many other things in between.
 Due to the lack of a random item generator on this page, I can tell you that one of my favorite bands is

 Television